hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_genome_reference_data.md

 ## Finding and accessing reference data on Wormbase

-To download from WormBase ParaSite is intuitive and simple.
+Downloading reference data from WormBase ParaSite is intuitive and simple.
 All that is needed is to click on the `Downloads` tab.

 <p align="center">
 <img src="../img/wormbase_homepage_download.png" width="300">